Tagraven/IoT/README.md

 Press Button A --> Generate string  A = Press Button A

-Generate DPk --> capture salt used to create DPK.
+Generate DPK --> capture salt used to create DPK.

 Use DPK to encrypt String A using AES ECB (You'll need to find a AES Lite library such as embedded TLS or tiny-aes) --> Create Cipher A.